 Where to use in the garden

-They look marvellous mixed with hostas as foliage contrast.
+Plus they look marvellous mixed with Hostas as foliage contrast.

 Lovely in garden & vase

 So both the showy flower Heads, and the beautiful leaves, make excellent cut flowers for vases indoors.